-Nothing sets you up for the day like a good breakfast and English breakfast, whether the elaborate country-house version with kedgeree, bacon, eggs, toast and marmalade, or a slightly less substatial offering of muffins or porridge, a traditional English breakfast is as good as a celebration.
+Nothing sets you up for the day like a good breakfast and English breakfast, whether the elaborate country-house version with kedgeree, bacon, eggs, toast and marmalade, or a slightly less substatial offering of muffins or porridge, is as good as a celebration.

 Kedgeree and devilled kidneys, along with kippers, brown trout, ham, scrambled eggs, muffins and crumpets, hark back to the days of big country house breakfasts and shooting parties at the turn of the century.
 The very substantial English Breakfast served in those days was ample preparation for a day's hiking or hunting.

 These days, if you don't cook them yourself, kedgeree, devilled kidneys and scrambled eggs with smoked salmon are most likely to be found on hotel breakfast menus, though crumpets are now widely available from most supermarkets.